 Avidhava Navami is an auspicious Hindu ritual that is observed on the ‘Navami’ (9th day) of Pitru Paksha (the fortnight devoted to ancestors) period.
 As per the North Indian calendar, it is observed during the ‘Ashwin Krishna Paksha’ whereas according to the Amavasyant calendar followed in the state of Gujarat, Maharashtra, Karnataka and Andhra Pradesh, Avidhava Navami falls on the ‘Bhadrapada Krishna Paksha Navami’.
 This observance is dedicated to married women whose death happened before her husband.
 Therefore Avidhava Navami is a day followed by widowers.
 On this day instead of Hindu Gods, demigods such as ‘Dhurilochan’ are worshipped.
 The word ‘dhuri’ implies ‘smoke’ while ‘lochan’ in Hindi means ‘eyes’ and eyes of these demigods remain half closed owing to smoke.
 On Avidhava Navami, devotees worship to invoke these Gods and seek their blessings.
 The rituals of Avidhava Navami vary from one region to another and also differ in communities.
 Avidhava Navami is mainly observed in the northern states of India and is also popularly known as ‘Adukha Navami’.

-Avidhava Navami 2017 was on September 14 Thursday
+Avidhava Navami 2021 is on September 30 Thursday

 Rituals during Avidhava Navami:

 - The rituals of Avidhava Navami for the women should be performed by the eldest son on the ‘Navami’ (9th day) tithi of the Pitru Paksha period.